POSTED BY June 26, 2014 COMMENTS (30)ON

 The contents shall be removed safely and a new lock shall be fitted thereon.
 Then the NEW key shall be handed over to the hirer after collecting the charges for fitting the new lock and key.

-Let me know your views about this topic.
-Were you aware about these rules or not?
+Let me know your views on this article.
+Were you aware of these rules or not?